JBenAnderson/little-server/README.md

 Installation

 1. Create a folder.
-2. Initialize the node application with ("node init").
+2. Initialize the node application with ("npm init").
 3. Next install Express ("npm install express").
 4. Initialize index.js with ("node index.js").
 5. Open your browser to: ("http://localhost:4800").